 They can be tangible assets such as physical property, or intangible assets, such as a copyright.
 Fixed assets commonly include: land owned by a company, manufacturing plants, and larger types of equipment.

-Fixed assets also include any assets a company has that are not sold directly to their customers - e.g. motor vehicles, furniture, office equipment, computers, etc.
+Fixed assets also include any assets a company has that are not sold directly to their customers - e.g. PP&E, motor vehicles, furniture, office equipment, computers, etc.

 Why fixed assets are important

 Thorough documentation of a company's fixed assets contribute to understanding the financial health and value of that business.

 Information involving fixed assets and depreciation is also commonly used by potential investors when they are considering whether a company is a worthwhile investment.

 When determining the value of a fixed asset, the method of depreciation must be taken into account.

 Depreciation of fixed assets

 Because the value of an asset reduces (depreciates) as it is used, as it ages, or as newer models are introduced, it is important for a business to register and track depreciation from the time of purchase.

 Fixed assets are included in the balance sheet at their initial cost, and then depreciated throughout their useful life until they are sold, replaced or recorded on the balance sheet at their residual value.